 Second Part of the Section

-The trail flattens our as you approach Webber Road and the old lift building.
+As you approach Webber Road and the old lift building, the trail flattens out.
 Here you turn right and follow Webber Road turning right onto Parker Road and between a house and barn.

-A short ways down Parker Road, the trail turns to the east at the corner of the barn and follows a tractor lane.
-Eventually the lane turns to the north until it crosses a small stream then turns east.
+A short way down Parker Road, the trail turns east at the barn’s corner and follows a tractor lane.
+Eventually, the lane turns to the north until it crosses a small stream, then turns east.

 Here the trail follows the stream (ditch?) and becomes mown as it approaches Route 13.
-The Hunt's (at least that was on the mailbox of the house) have bench placed on the grassy trail that served Caden and I a good place to eat lunch.
+The Hunt’s (at least that was on the mailbox of the house) have a bench placed on the grassy trail that served Caden and me an excellent place to eat lunch.